All Products

 ,query_extinfo ARRAY<STRING> COMMENT 'Other extended information about the query (stored in ARRAY format)'

-,query_start STRING COMMENT 'The start time of the query'
+,query_start STRING COMMENT 'The query start time'

-,query_date STRING COMMENT 'The start date of the query'
+,query_date STRING COMMENT 'The query start date'

 ) COMMENT 'hologres instance query log daily'